keboola/php-storage-driver-bigquery/README.md

 BQ_PRINCIPAL=<the content without private_key of the downloaded json key file>
 BQ_SECRET=<private_key from downloaded json key file>
 BQ_FOLDER_ID=<the id of the created folder>
+# choose different BQ_STACK_PREFIX than you Terraform prefix otherwise project created by Terraform will be deleted
 BQ_STACK_PREFIX=<prefix of stack>
 BQ_BUCKET_NAME=<bucket id created in main project>